Aleeshakara/aleeshakara.github.io/README.md

 #### Fonts

 I chose to use "Sacramento" for my logo as I wanted my name to have a stylish cursive font.
-I chose …. throughout the website as it appears fun and friendly.
+I chose "Balsamiq Sans" throughout the website as it appears fun and friendly.
 I used sizing, word spacing and letter spacing to change the format throughout.

 ### Features Left to Implement